Build Guide by Sanchø

 Once you get some ganks, and start building up your items, you should be entering the part of the game where you and your team need to stick together and push lanes, kill dragon, and get neutral creep buffs.
 Sticking with you team is going to be where you shine as Kat.

-What you want to try to do is before teamfights, activate Sinister Steel and try to bait them in with a few Bouncing Bladess.
+What you want to try to do is before teamfights, activate Preparation and try to bait them in with a few Bouncing Bladess.
 By now you should be at least level 13, and you will have maxed out Bouncing Blades and Shunpo.
-At all levels, Sinister Steel gives your Bouncing Blades full damage no matter how many times it bounces, making it insanely good for pre-fight harass.
+At all levels, Preparation gives your Bouncing Blades full damage no matter how many times it bounces, making it insanely good for pre-fight harass.

 Once the fight actually begins you are going to want to wait for the enemy team to use a few of their stuns/silences before actually going in.
 The beauty of Kat is that all of her damage can happen in about 4 seconds, so even if you wait for your teamates to get around 50% health, you can jump in and kill the entire enemy team before you lose allies.